jankenshow/DashboardSample/README.md

 ## TODO

+-   [ ] use webpack alias for path of import files
--   minify
+-   [ ] minify
--   redux / flux
+-   [ ] redux / flux
--   restriction for `asset/inline` settings by file size.
+-   [ ] restriction for `asset/inline` settings by file size.
--   electron
--   set production environment for eact-router-dom with express
+-   [x] set production environment for eact-router-dom with express
+-   [ ] electron in another repo/branch
+-   [ ] SSR app in another repo/branch